Costa Rica Good News Report

 that Wake Us Up. .

-My wife, Sammy and I get up early.
+We get up early.
 As you may know already, in Costa Rica, the sun rises very, very early.
 I don't know too many people who sleep 'til noon here.
 Additionally, it gets dark early.
 Many folks our age go to bed around 8:00 pm!
 "Early to bed. . early to rise. ."
 Nobody needs alarm clocks here.
 If you live by the rainforest, then the howler monkeys will cause a racket and you'll be up before dawn.
 Here in Santa Ana, we have a tireless rooster with a huge set of lungs.
 He'll say, "HOLA" to us a few minutes before the crack 'o dawn!
 And if he sleeps in for some reason, the birds will be covering for him.
 We're surrounded by nature from dawn 'til dusk!
 Add on to this a couple cups of fresh, hot coffee and it's a perfect way to start one's day.

 About Halfway Down the Hill, We Discovered Our Own Private Waterfall. .